StuartMacKay/crispy-forms-gds/docs/components/header.rst

 for displaying the crown logo and "GOV.UK" and ``{% block header__service %}``

 .. note::
-    The header__logo block is specifically overridden in the Demo site as Wildfish does not have permission to display the crown logo.
+    The header__logo block is specifically overridden in the Demo site as the author does not have permission to display the crown logo.

 Within ``{% block header__service %}`` there are three further blocks: ``{% block header__service__url %}``
 and ``{% block header__service__name %}`` where you can set the URL, and name for your site